redhat-cip/dci-openshift-agent/README.md

 The agent supports 2 types of upgrades:

-1. Upgrades to the next support <major>.<minor>-<patch> release version according the [OCP update graph](https://access.redhat.com/labsinfo/ocpupgradegraph).
+1. Upgrades to the next supported <major>.<minor>-<patch> release version according to the [OCP update graph](https://access.redhat.com/labsinfo/ocpupgradegraph).
-1. Extended Update Support (EUS) upgrades, if the current cluster version is EUS supported version.
+1. Extended Update Support (EUS) upgrades, if the current cluster version is an EUS supported version.
 See [preparing EUS-EUS upgrade](https://docs.openshift.com/container-platform/4.10/updating/preparing-eus-eus-upgrade.html).

 #### The upgrade process